dementia5/LOTRO-Bard-Controller/README.md

 ###### **Bugs \& Limitations**

-Best Performance Within Root Scale:

 The app is optimized for playing within the root scale.
-Notes can travel up to two scales,

-matching typical player XP progression, but has not been tested (I'm not high enough level yet!)
+Notes can travel up to two scales, matching typical player XP progression, but has not been tested (I'm not high enough level yet!)

-I cannot get the ABC player to discriminate chords from single notes, therefore chords are played as

-an arpeggiated note sequence rather than simultaneously.
+I cannot get the ABC player to discriminate chords from single notes, therefore chords are played as an arpeggiated note sequence rather than simultaneously.